ADR-033: Tenancy enforcement — app-layer primary, RLS backstop

 Context

-ADR-002 implicitly framed Supabase RLS as the primary mechanism for tenant isolation, paired with a direct-Supabase-SDK-from-frontend access pattern.
+The default Supabase posture frames RLS as the primary mechanism for tenant isolation, paired with a direct-Supabase-SDK-from-frontend access pattern.
 Adversarial research during TA-1 surfaced two findings that decisively reframed the question:

 - The pro-RLS argument’s strongest case requires an exposed anon key.
 When the anon key is publicly reachable, RLS is the only thing standing between an attacker and other tenants’ data; the RLS-primary framing earns its keep there.